Hope in the Heart CIC

 Picture

 We live in a society in which certain qualities are valued more than others.
-If you are able to think logically, achieve academically and conform to "the rules", you may fit in.
-If you think "out of the box", favour more practical or creative pursuits and don't understand or value "the rules", you may feel like an outsider and wonder where you belong.
+For example, if you are able to think logically, achieve academically and conform to "the rules", you may fit in.
+If you think outside the box, favour more practical or creative pursuits and don't understand or value "the rules", you may feel like an outsider and wonder where you belong...

 Picture